rust-lang/rfcs/text/3410-explicit-move-binding-mode.md

 The binding mode of a binding depends on the default mode and the binding mode specifier (`mut`, `move`, `ref`, or `ref mut`) and is described by the following table.
-If the entry into the table is followed by an exclamation mark in parentheses, a warning is emitted.
+If the entry into the table is followed by an exclamation mark in parentheses, a lint is triggered.
 The symbol “-//-” indicates that the entry is the same as the entry to the left, excluding whether it emits a warning ((!)).